Oral Cancer Screening in Midtown Manhattan

 Do you have a sore in your mouth that just won’t go away?
 Don’t know what that weird discoloration on your gums could possibly be?
 Or have you experienced voice loss for over 2 weeks?
 You may need an oral cancer screening.

-Oral cancer — which includes cancers of the lips, tongues, cheeks, mouth, hard and soft palate, sinuses, and pharynx (throat) — is a potentially life-threatening disease we screen for during your first visit to our office and at all of your routine cleanings and examinations that follow.
+Oral cancer symptoms — which includes cancers of the lips, tongues, cheeks, mouth, hard and soft palate, sinuses, and pharynx (throat) — is a potentially life-threatening disease we screen for during your first visit to our office and at all of your routine cleanings and examinations that follow.
 We check your mouth, tongue, and throat carefully for any suspicious signs like white or red patches, lumps, lesions, swelling, or abnormal discolorations.

 However, oral cancers cannot be diagnosed by sight alone.
 Any area of concern will further require a biopsy — the only definitive way to determine if cancer is present.